Walter Congreve: The Somme: Delville Wood

+During the war, Congreve lost a hand in action.
+Having remained out of action for the rest of 1917, Congreve continued his war service by becoming GOC VII Corps in January 1918.

 Later life

-Congreve continued his war service becoming General Officer Commanding VII Corps in 1918.
-Later Congreve rose to the rank of general and was knighted.
-He was General Officer Commanding the Egyptian Expeditionary Force between 1919 and 1923 and then Commander-in-Chief Southern Command between 1923 and 1924.
+Later Congreve, who in June 1921 was made colonel commandant of the Rifle Brigade, rose to the rank of general in November 1922.
+He was GOC of the British Troops in Egypt between October 1919, when he was first appointed, and 1923 and then general officer commanding-in-chief of Southern Command between April 1923 and June 1924, when he relinquished this assignment.

-From 1924 to 1927, he served as the governor of Malta, where he died.
+From 1924 to 1927, he served as the governor of Malta, where he died on 27 February 1927, at the age of 64.
 At his request, he was buried at sea in the channel between the coast and Filfla Island; there is a small monument to him on the coast between Hamrija Tower and the prehistoric site of Mnajdra; the channel between Malta and Filfla is known as Congreve Channel (the official name is 'Il-Fliegu ta' Filfla').

 One of the three school houses of St. Edward's College in Cottonera, Malta, a Catholic school for boys founded in 1929 is also named after Congreve.
-The other two being Campbell and Ducane, after General David Campbell and Sir John Philip Du Cane, all former governor-generals of Malta.
+The other two being Campbell and Ducane, after General David Campbell and Sir John Du Cane, all former governors of Malta.

 There is also a stone bearing his name above the gate to the "Scouts" HQ in Floriana, just outside the capital Valletta.

 From 1903 to 1924, Congreve had a home in Shropshire at West Felton Grange.
 His service in the First World War is recorded, with that of his son William, in a Roll of Honour book in St Michael's Church at West Felton.

 Family

 Congreve married at St Jude's Church, Kensington, on 18 May 1890, Cecilia Henrietta Dolores Blount La Touche.
 Lady Congreve was a nurse in the First World War, and a poet and author of "The Firewood Poem".

-They were the parents of Major Billy Congreve – they are one of only three father and son pairs to win a VC.
-Their younger son Geoffrey Cecil Congreve was created a baronet, of Congreve in the County of Stafford, in July 1927 (see Congreve baronets).
+They were the parents of Major Billy Congreve VC – they are one of only three father and son pairs to win a VC.
+Their younger son Geoffrey Cecil Congreve was created a baronet, of Congreve in the County of Stafford, in July 1927.
+The eldest son, Arthur (d.1992), served as a Major in the Rifle Brigade.

 Victoria Cross

-Congreve's Victoria Cross is on display at the Royal Green Jackets (Rifles) Museum, Winchester, England.
+Congreve's VC is on display at the Royal Green Jackets (Rifles) Museum, Winchester, Hampshire.